learn-co-curriculum/angular-nested-views-readme/README.md

             })
 	});
 ```

+We're not saving much code here - but by having child states it means we can render those states *inside* the parent state - the first example of code would replace the settings state with either the notifications or user settings state.

 You'll notice how we state the parent controller in the name of the state.
 We put the parent name first, then a dot, and then the actual state name.
 This tells `uiRouter` that `settings` is the parent state.